ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 ![FIGURA_1-1](https://github.com/user-attachments/assets/448bd900-6f38-469c-9094-86b8794a2644)

 # 1. INSTALLATION (20min aprox) :
-We provide an renv.lock file to simplify package installation.
+We provide a renv.lock file to simplify package installation.
 However, if this causes any issues, we offer an alternative installation method as a backup.
 By following the installation steps below, you will gain access to both the HTGAnalyzer R package and the Shiny app locally (note that the online version does not require any installation).
 To use the R package, execute the following code:
 ```{r}
 # Install libraries
 install.packages("renv")